 Demographic data undoubtedly plays a major part in Higher Education.
 We understand that some student groups do less well than others and strategies to support these groups should be put in place to improve their likelihood of success.
 However, in adding demographic filters to Learning Analytics projects, institutions run the risk of demotivating their students and missing valuable opportunities to provide assistance to those in need of academic development or wellbeing support.

-Demographics in Higher Education are important as analysis of them can:
+Demographics in Higher Education are important, using analysis of them can:

 Demographics can also feed into a number of key aspects of university life such as recruitment and resource planning, reporting for the Higher Education Statistics Agency (HESA) reporting and meeting the fair-access obligations of the new regulator, the Office for Students.
 Planning teams are therefore familiar with demographics as important data points for supporting university activities – and this unlikely to change.